jcass77/WTFIX/README.md

     ```

 - Start the FIX client with `python runclient.py`.
 The default implementation will log in to the FIX server and maintain a steady heartbeat.
-- Use `Ctrl-C` to quit - stops the message processing pipeline in an orderly fashion by doing a proper `Logout`.
+- Use `Ctrl-C` to quit.
+This will trigger a `Logout` message to be sent before the pipeline is terminated.

 ## Project Resources